NSCA CPT Study Guide

 Resistance Training Status

-Much more rest is needed for beginners until their bodies can adjust to the workloads of resistance training.
-2 – 5 minutes is the typical rest interval we see used for these clients.
+There is much more rest for beginners until their bodies can adjust to the workloads of resistance training.
+2 – 5 minutes is the typical rest interval used for these clients.

 Resistance Training Goal